bravedave/dvc/src/dvc/views/docs/risorsa.md

 }
 ```

-the app now runs at <http://localhost:8080/risorsa> and says *hello from risorsa ..*
+>the app now runs at <http://localhost:8080/risorsa> and says *hello from risorsa ..*

-you can remove the lines between *"these lines is temporary"* inclusive of those lines, the app will still run, you have a navbar, footer and blank views .. a clean start
+* remove the lines between *"these lines is temporary"* inclusive of those lines, the app will still run, you have a navbar, footer and blank views .. a clean start

 >you can create a navbar and footer, it's not required as this is a module, so a navbar and footer is probably more global than this, to create one, create a file at *src/app/views/navbar-default.php* and *src/app/views/footer.php* -  and use the bootstrap examples